-His gaze shot back to the stateroom.
+His gaze shot back toward the stateroom.
 The woman in black had appeared only two meters away from them.
 That fact alone was instantly more terrifying than the crystals solidifying in his veins; how could she possibly have traversed the distance to the stateroom before the last notes from the piano had faded from the air?
 He tried to hold back a desperate and helpless gasp but failed miserably.
 What resulted was a sound like a fish dying in the baking sun.

 “Would my guests prefer I use English?” the woman asked, each word slathered in a thick, uncompromising French accent.
 “Yes, I think they would.”
 She strode a few steps closer, her posture dripping with an air of fearless superiority.
 Her appearance defied all expectations.
 Though her black gown was antiquated and lavish, and though the legends alluded to a legacy of nearly a hundred years, the woman was young.
 Her skin was lush and smooth despite its sick pallor, and her eyes glistened with a vitality befitting someone in her twenties.
 It made her presence all the more chilling and ghoulish.

 Roger was the first to draw the Black Viscountess’s attention.
 A few heeled steps brought her right up to him.
 Her nostrils flared, and she bared her teeth in a scowl.
 “Ahh, yes.
 I’d know this scent anywhere,” she said, her vowels airy and high.
-“Dhalia.
+“Dahlia.
 Distant in the blood, I think.
 But I suspect less distant in the spirit.
 You are here because somebody with more power or money than you wished it, I should believe.
 Tell me: who sent you?”

 Roger gasped for breath.
 The skin of his neck bulged horrifically as the hemocrysts in his body grew outward.
 “I don’t know,” he said, voice choked and strained.
-“It was just a job.
-I–”
+“It was only a job.
+I—”

 “Do you believe soft words will buy you mercy?”
 She gently traced her fingers along Roger’s jawline.
 “I shall permit you a final chance to indulge my curiosity.”

 His eyes went as wide as saucers.
-“I-it was the Dhalia, they decided you were to be killed because you’ve become an obstacle to them.
+“I-it was the Dahlia, they decided you were to be killed because you’ve become an obstacle to them.
 They offered the job, I took it, that’s all, I swear.
 It was never personal.”

 The woman scowled.
 “There is nothing less interesting to me than a man whose convictions are for sale.”
 Her fingertips pressed against one another.
 She snapped her fingers, and the sound echoed crisply off the walls.